Welcome to Xperia. Xperia is brought to you by Sony Corporation, which we refer to as “Sony” “we”, “us” or “our” here.

 C. Marketing and advertisement

 We work with Sony offices in your local region to bring you the latest information, articles, offers and promotions about Xperia and Sony’s other products and services available to you in your area.
-As part of this, we may use and share your information with your local Sony office and use your information to send you offers, news and updates to your device on behalf of your local Sony office.
+As part of this, we may use and share your information with your local Sony office and use your information to send you offers, news and updates by push notification to your device and by email on behalf of your local Sony office.
+Push notifications are messages that pop up on your mobile device.

-For more information regarding marketing and your choices, please refer to the “Marketing Communications” section below.
+For more information regarding marketing and your choices, please refer to the “Marketing Communications and Profiling” section below.

 Legal basis: Consent